Broadmoor Sirens

-The Broadmoor Sirens are a series of thirteen warning sirens based in towns and villages surrounding Broadmoor Hospital in Crowthorne, Berkshire, England.
-They were first installed in 1952 and are based on air raid sirens with the intention of warning residents living near the high-security psychiatric hospital of an escaped patient.
+The Broadmoor Sirens were a series of thirteen warning sirens (Secomak CS8) based in towns and villages surrounding Broadmoor Hospital in Crowthorne, Berkshire, England.
+They were first installed in 1952 and are based on air raid sirens with the intention of warning residents living near the high-security psychiatric hospital of an escaped patient, with special shutters fitted to allow for a Hi-Lo tone to differentiate them from air-raid sirens.